• Skip to primary navigation

 Ingredients

-• 2 pound pork shoulder room temperature
+• 2 pounds pork shoulder room temperature

 • 3 Tablespoons BBQ rub